elaifamouez/alx-higher_level_programming/README.md

 0x08.
 Python - More Classes and Objects -- Working with object oriented programming (OOP), Data Abstraction, Data Encapsulation, instances and classes attributes.

 0x09.
 Python - Everything is object -- Working with  object oriented programming (OOP), mutability, identity and data types.

+0x07.
+Python - Test-driven development -- Working with docstrings to create and implement tests in Python.